cassandre-tech/cassandre-trading-bot/pages/cassandre/create_and_run_what_are_we_going_to_do.md

   * How to create an application from scratch thanks to our archetype.
 This will create a simple Spring boot application with an empty strategy.
   * How to add our bot to an already existing spring boot project.
   * How to write your own strategy.
-  * Run & package the bot and the strategy.